HarvardForest/summer2015/README.md

 ### REU Student: Nathan Justice

-### Goal:
+#### Dates: May 26, 2015 - August 7, 2015

-**development of a computational tool used to investigate                    breakpoints and early warning signals in various ecosystem                 dynamics**
+#### Goal: development of a computational tool used to investigate                    breakpoints and early warning signals in various ecosystem                 dynamics

-### Method: implementation of multiple [Shiny](http://shiny.rstudio.com/) web applications, where each app simulates a different ecological model
+#### Method: implementation of multiple [Shiny](http://shiny.rstudio.com/) web applications, where each app simulates a different ecological model

-### Dates: May 26, 2015 - August 7, 2015